David Ngaihte

-David Ngaihte (born 16 December 1989 in Manipur) is an Indian professional footballer who plays as a winger for Tollygunge Agragami.
+David Ngaihte (born 16 December 1989) is an Indian professional footballer who plays as a winger for Tollygunge Agragami.

 Career

 Early career

 With the motive to excel in academics and to get access to better education, David Ngaihte was sent to Delhi.

 In the capital, while practising with friends in the evening, as is a norm with the North Eastern guys, a Delhi club named Goodwill FC sported him and offered him to play for them in 2008.

 Even then, the college going David Ngaihte wasn't serious about the offer but took it up just for the sake of playing the game he loves.

 With nothing to prove, he caught the eyes of the capital's football aficionados and soon earned a berth for the Delhi Santosh Trophy team.

 He spent the next three years completing his academics and switching between Delhi clubs.
 It wasn't until the 2012 Santosh Trophy in Odisha that, David Ngaihte though he could curve out a career for himself in football.

 Noticed by Southern Samity in the Santosh Trophy, he joined the Kolkata club and had tremendously contributed for the team's good run in the 2013 I-League 2nd Division that saw them in the final round of the competition.